 To make sure you don’t miss anything, subscribe to the channel of the WARGITSCH Transformation Engineers.

-This year, the talk took place in front of a large audience for the first time at the TRAFO Hub in Braunschweig.
 The co-working space is a meeting place where people from business, research and politics, from corporations, SMEs and the start-up scene regularly come together.
 A place where a lot revolves around digital transformation – and therefore a perfect place for our Transformation Talks!
 Many questions following the panel discussion impressively demonstrated the importance of the topic of AI, and there was no shortage of topics for discussion at the get-together that followed.

 The event was kicked off by a round of introductions in which the speakers not only presented their companies, but also their key learnings to date with regard to AI.